 QAC Revolving Loan Fund (RLF): New and expanding businesses located in the county are eligible to apply for low interest loans.
 The loans are made in accordance with the program guidelines.
-The fund provides access to capital for for business development and start-up, strategic expansion and also for vineyard establishment.
-Requests for funding through this program are reviewed at the sole discretion of the Economic Development Commission with disbursement authorization by the County Commissioners, as program funding is available.
+The fund provides access to capital for business development, start-up, strategic expansion and for vineyard establishment.
+Requests for funding through this program are reviewed at the sole discretion of the Economic Development Commission, with disbursement authorization by the County Commissioners, as program funding is available.
 Loan amounts range from $50,000 to $100,000 and can be used for real estate acquisition and/or improvements, equipment, and working capital associated with the project.
 Funds can be used to leverage conventional loans or loans from intermediary lenders such as Maryland Capital Enterprises, The VOLT Fund, and Maryland Agricultural Resource Based Industry Development Corporation (MARBIDCO).

 Foreign Trade Zone: Queen Anne’s County is within the service area of the Baltimore No. 74 Foreign Trade Zone (FTZ).
 Baltimore FTZ #74 was established in 1982 and has been continually expanded and modified due to various requests for additional space.
 Zone space, originally 60,000 square feet, currently includes more than 900 activated acres at multiple sites in the Baltimore-Towson MSA.
 In 2017 the Zone served 193 businesses employing 659 people.
 Over $11.3 billion worth of goods were transferred to U.S. Customs’ Territory and $397 million in merchandise was exported from the FTZ to international markets.

 Arts and Entertainment Tax Credits: Qualifying businesses located in the Historic Stevensville A & E District can apply for and receive tax credits from amusement and admissions tax, and sales and use taxes.
 A real property tax credit is available for renovations or new construction that creates space capable for use by qualifying residing artists.

-Job Creation Tax Credit: The State of Maryland, through the Department of Commerces, offers a Job Creation Tax Credit (JCTC) for companies within specific industries creating new jobs.
+Job Creation Tax Credit: The State of Maryland, through the Department of Commerce, offers a Job Creation Tax Credit (JCTC) for companies within specific industries creating new jobs.
 The business facility must be certified as having created a minimum number qualified positions.
 Companies must declare intent prior to any job creation.

 Property Assessed Clean Energy (PACE): Queen Anne’s County adopted the PACE program to allow businesses to access up front financing for energy efficient improvements on commercial properties.
-Payments are made as a surcharge on the tax bill and transfer with property ownership.
-For more information, please click here.
-You may also view the PACE Fact Sheet
+Payments are made as a surcharge on the tax bill, and transfer with property ownership.